-Duplicate the "Wagon 01" group, Rename to "Wagon 02", place it under and transform it as below.
-Then add a layer mask, and remove the unwanted parts.
+Duplicate the "Wagon 01" group, rename it "Wagon 02", place it underneath, and Transform it as below.
+Then add a Layer Mask, and remove the unwanted parts.
 Now we're done with the train!

 Let's start our last part before the final details and adjustments!
-Create a new "FG" group above the "Train" one.
-Import "desert-07.jpg", rename to "Insert photo 1", place it as below, and delete the unwanted parts with a layer mask.
-Add a Curves Adjustment Layer with following settings.
+Create a new "FG" Group above the "Train" one.
+Import "desert-07.jpg", rename it "Insert photo 1", place it as below, and delete the unwanted parts with a layer mask.
+Add a Curves Adjustment Layer with the following settings.

-Now import the "desert-08.jpg".
-Rename to"Insert photo 2".
-Place it as below and erase the unwanted parts as well.
+Now Import "desert-08.jpg".
+Rename it "Insert photo 2".
+Place it as below and Erase the unwanted parts as well.

-Create a new "Rock" group.
-Import the "rock.jpg".
-Rename to"Insert photo 3".
+Create a new "Rock" Group.
+Import "rock.jpg".
+Rename it "Insert photo 3".
 Place it as below and erase the unwanted parts as well.
-Add a Curves Ajd. layer with following settings.
-Close the group.
+Add a Curves Adjustment Layer with the following settings.
+Close the Group.

 Create a layer called "Clone pass".
-With the Clone Stamp Tool (S), fill the layer to something similar as below.
+With the Clone Stamp Tool (S), fill the layer with something similar to below.

-The draw looks good, but a bit flat and boring.
-We'll add some contrasts and shadows set to Clipping Mask to general group, in order to fix that feeling.
-Create a "Shadow" layer in Multiply node and Curves Adjustment Layer for the "MG" group.
-Paint some shadow as below, the red represent the shadows area.
-Use a dark saturated braun for the shadows.
+The scene looks good, but a bit flat and boring.
+We'll add some contrasts and shadows set to Clipping Mask to a general group, in order to fix that feeling.
+Create a "Shadow" layer in Multiply mode and a Curves Adjustment Layer for the "MG" group.
+Paint some shadow as below; the red represents the shadow area.
+Use a dark saturated brown for the shadows.

-I had this result, so I set to opacity to 40%, because it was obviously too dark.
-Set is to have a similar result as shown below.
+I had this result, so I set to Opacity to 40%, because it was obviously too dark.
+Set it to have a similar result as shown below.

 Decrease a little bit of the highlights with the Curves Adjustment Layer as below.